 - A runny nose + eyes

 If your dog has been bitten by something that has caused the area to swell up or inflame, then Benadryl can help alleviate that.
 Diphenhydramine is also useful if your dog is experiencing an anaphylactic reaction from the bite as it targets the chemical reaction that causes this to happen.

 One of the side effects of giving your dog Benadryl is drowsiness.
 This is because of the active ingredient of diphenhydramine and can be used for dogs that suffer from anxiety as it helps to calm them.

 Benadryl is an all-around type of medication and can be also used for a number of different conditions and symptoms.
 If your dog suffers from motion sickness during car and plane rides, Benadryl can help to alleviate that.

 It is also used as therapy medication to other conditions such as tumors.
 Benadryl has been known to help mitigate the effects of the massive histamine release that is caused by mast cell degranulation.
-In some cases, veterinarians can also prescribe diphenhydramine to help treat heartworm.

 Side Effects of Benadryl for Dogs

 As with all types of drugs, there are side effects and symptoms associated with using Benadryl for dogs.
 It always pays to check with your local veterinarian or clinic before introducing the drug to your dog, and what dosage you should give them.